nv-gha-runners/docs/docs/onboarding/index.md

 ## Pull Request Testing

+NVIDIA's self-hosted runners may be used on private or public repositories.

-For security reasons, GitHub does not currently recommend using self-hosted runners with the `pull_request` or `pull_request_target` events on public repositories.
+However, for security reasons, GitHub does not currently recommend using self-hosted runners with the `pull_request` or `pull_request_target` events on public repositories.

 Therefore, these event types have been disabled entirely on NVIDIA's self-hosted runners.